teknowledgist/TeknowTools/AutoReboot/Readme.md

 - The script can be manually run at any time by double-clicking it.
 Any choices made when run manually will update the scheduled tasks to run again as if the script had been called by the task itself.
 - The XML, log file can be modified at any time (as long as the xml syntax and case is preserved).
 - The XML, log file may remain even after a reboot if the reboot was not initiated by the script.
 The first time the script runs (an hour after login), it will rename the file to "*reboot*&lt;timestamp&gt;*.log*".
 In this case, the &lt;timestamp&gt; will reflect when the machine last booted.
-- The scheduled tasks that calls the script (one triggered by login, and one with a time trigger) are named:
+- The scheduled tasks that calls the script (one triggered by login, and one with a time trigger) are inside an &lt;OrgName&gt; folder of the Task Scheduler and named:
     - Initialize auto-reboot checks
     - Check for Pending Reboot - &lt;username&gt;